tg-sec/dvna/Task_Report/docs/dynamic_analysis.md

 * After understanding how to use the baseline-scan and its various options, I started integrating the scan as part of DAST in the Jenkins pipeline.
 But before I could scan DVNA with ZAP Baseline, I needed to build the dependencies and start an instance of DVNA.
 To do the same, I also had to fetch code from the repository on GitHub (explicitly, because I didn't use a Jenkinsfile for this task).

-**Note**: I chose to build a new pipeline just for DAST, as combining SAST and DAST in a single pipeline would have taken too much time during each execution which felt unnecessary at this point.
+**Note**: I chose to build a new pipeline just for DAST, as combining SAST and DAST in a single pipeline would have taken too much time during each execution which felt unnecessary at the time of development.

 * To start off, I added a stage to fetch the code from the GitHub repository as follows: